StardustGogeta/Math-Programming/README.md

 - **Blackjack**: Plays a simple game of blackjack with human or computer players against the dealer.
 - **DealOrNoDeal**: Simulates the game show [Deal or No Deal](https://en.wikipedia.org/wiki/Deal_or_No_Deal_(U.S._game_show)) for the purpose of testing different strategies.
 - **GUI Toolbox**: Provides a visual interface for many of my common math mini-projects, accessed via `main.pyw`.
-  - *BC* (Base Converter): Converts an integer between two different bases.
-  - *CA* (Coterminal Angles): Given an initial angle measurement, finds the coterminal angle closest to 0°.
-  - *FC4* (Factor Calculator 4): Lists all divisors of a given integer.
-  - *FC5* (Factor Calculator 5): Lists all divisors of a given integer, with an optimization for much larger inputs that have small prime factors.
-  - *LIC* (Line Intercept Calculator): Finds the intersection point of two lines given in slope-intercept form or two-point form.
-  - *TR* (Trigonometric Ratios): Given an angle in degrees or radians, computes its sine, cosine, tangent, cosecant, secant, and cotangent.
 - **PartCompare**: Uses Selenium to search [UserBenchmark](https://userbenchmark.com) for computer part comparisons.
 - **Snake**: Plays a basic version of the game Snake.
 - **SudokuSolverBacktracking**: Uses backtracking to find a solution to a given Sudoku puzzle grid.